 Report the email scam to your IT department and manager

 Make sure employees are aware of the corporate security policy on how to report an email scam.
-As part of your ongoing cyber security awareness campaign, remind employees through email newsletters, posters, and other communication tools of how to report email scams and who they should contact.
+As part of your ongoing cyber security awareness campaign, remind employees through email newsletters, posters, and other communication tools to report email scams and who they should contact.

 Report the email scam to the email provider